 The course is designed primarily for science and technology graduates who have some prior knowledge of computing and/or networking and who wish to specialise in computer networking.

-- Leadership and Management (20 credits)
+- Cloud Engineering Principles and Practice (20 credits)

 - Network Security (20 credits)

-- Research Methods and Data Analysis (20 credits)
+- Research and Professional Development (20 credits)

-- Major Project (60 credits)
+- Master’s Project (60 credits)

 Project work is assessed by a written report and oral presentation.
 Part 2 requires the student to research and prepare an individual project/dissertation of a substantial nature.

-University students who are unable to successfully complete all aspects of the Part 1 may be eligible for a Postgraduate Diploma (120 credits) or Postgraduate Certificate (60 credits).
+University students who are unable to successfully complete all aspects of Part 1 may be eligible for a Postgraduate Diploma (120 credits) or Postgraduate Certificate (60 credits).

 Applicants require an Honours Degree (2.2 or above) or advanced qualification in Computer Science or cognate discipline from a UK University or recognised overseas institution, or industrial experience in Computer Networking and an Honours Degree.